 Food Allergies: Guidance for Schools

 Food allergies are some of the most common medical emergencies school staff sees.
-According to Food Allergy Research & Education (FARE), 1 in 13 children has a food allergy and 1 in 5 will have a reaction while at school.
+According to Food Allergy Research & Education (FARE), 1 in 13 children has a food allergy and 1 in 5 has experienced a severe allergic reaction, many while at school.
 By having a detailed written program to handle a severe allergic reaction, schools can help parents and children safely transition from home to school.

 The symptoms of this disease can range from mild to severe.
 In rare cases, food allergies can lead to anaphylaxis—a severe and potentially life-threatening allergic reaction.
 No therapies are available to prevent or treat food allergies.
 The only preventative option for the patient is to avoid the food allergen.
 Treatment involves the management of symptoms as they appear.

-The most common food allergens—eggs, milk, peanuts, tree nuts, soy, wheat, shellfish and fish—are highly prevalent in the American diet, so students and their families must be vigilant.
+The most common food allergens with the most serious allergic reactions—eggs, milk, peanuts, tree nuts, soy, wheat, shellfish and fish—are highly prevalent in the American diet, so students and their families must be vigilant.
 Schools can reduce the risk of accidental exposure to foods if they work with students, parents and physicians to minimize risks and provide a safe environment for students with food allergies.

 - Notify the school of the child's allergies.